 Downtown Center

-- two blocks between 8th and 10th Streets in the southwest corner (shown as deleted from the Huning Castle Raynolds Addition SDP in the map above)
+- Two blocks between 8th and 10th Streets in the southwest corner (shown as deleted from the Huning Castle Raynolds Addition SDP in the map above)

-- one block at 5th and Marble in the north (shown as deleted from the McClellan Park SDP in the map above)
+- One block at 5th and Marble in the north (shown as deleted from the McClellan Park SDP in the map above)

-- four blocks on the northwest corner (shown as deleted from the Downtown Neighborhood Area SDP in the map above)
+- Four blocks on the northwest corner (shown as deleted from the Downtown Neighborhood Area SDP in the map above)

 Downtown Center vs. Downtown 2025 SDP Boundary